hassansajid8/help-center-api/backend/README.md

 ## Prerequisites

-You need a postgresql server.
+You will need a postgresql server.

 ## Getting Started